 - If you have any questions or think you may have a conflict of interest please contact the Chief Procurement Officer

-- At the bottom of the Ethics Statement, click on the “I agree” button to complete the process
+- At the bottom of the Ethics Statement, be sure to fill out the CAPTCHA field then click on the “I agree” button to complete the process

 Once submitted, the system sends an automated email receipt of completion to the employee with a copy to the OSU Chief Procurement Officer.